helm/helm-www/docs/plugins/overview.md

 Helm allows users to configure charts by supplying custom values.
 These user-provided values are what Charts use to render the manifests that allow Helm to manage your applications in Kubernetes.

 If you write your own charts, you can update the templates whenever you need additinoal configurability for your rendered manifests.
-However, if you are using community charts that you don't own, post-rendering allows you to modify the manifests after the charts have rendered them but before Helm uses them to manage your Kubernetes resorces.
+However, if you are using community charts that you don't own, post-rendering allows you to modify the manifests after the charts have rendered them but before Helm uses them to manage your Kubernetes resources.
 Starting with Helm 4, postrenderer plugins are the way to do this.

 ## Plugin API Versions